What God Wants, Part I

-"What God Wants, Part I" is the first song in a series of songs written and released by former Pink Floyd bassist, Roger Waters on his third solo album, Amused to Death.
+"What God Wants, Part I" is the first song in a series of songs written and released by former Pink Floyd bassist, Roger Waters on his third solo studio album, Amused to Death (1992).
 "What God Wants" is separated into three parts, similar to Pink Floyd's earlier "Another Brick in the Wall".
 "What God Wants, Part I" was released as a lead single from the album b/w Part III.

 Lyrics and music

 "What God Wants, Part I" deals with the contradictory duality and hypocrisy perceived by Waters in dogmatic religion and its power over man.
 The following parts, along with other songs on the album, deal with worship in religion and in regard to materialism and consumption.
 All together, its viewpoint is on the power of simplistic conformity; how people adhere to something, not entirely by volition, but out of submission.

 "I'm very upset by religious dogma," Waters remarked.
 "I get angry – gobsmacked, in fact – when I hear George Bush saying that God was on their side during the Gulf War.
 It's amazing that, in 1992, one of the most powerful men in the world can reduce political rhetoric to that level."

 The song features the guitar playing of Jeff Beck.